graphprotocol/contracts/packages/deploy/DeploymentGuide.md

-# Graph Protocol Issuance System - Complete Deployment Guide
+# Deploy Package - Deployment Guide

-For architecture and target definitions, see Design.md (canonical).
-This guide is procedural; governance workflow details live in Governance.md.

-This guide covers the complete deployment of the Graph Protocol Issuance System, including all dependencies and components.
+**Status:** This document contains aspirational workflows that are not yet fully implemented.
+See TODOs for unimplemented features.

+**Note:** For actual component deployment procedures (REO, IA, DirectAllocation), see `packages/issuance/deploy/docs/`.

+This guide describes the conceptual deployment workflow for cross-package governance integration.

 ## **Deployment Overview**

 The deployment consists of four major phases:

-1. **Phase 1: RewardsManager Upgrade** - Common dependency for both SQO and IssuanceAllocator
+1. **Phase 1: RewardsManager Upgrade** - Common dependency for both REO and IssuanceAllocator integration
 2. **Phase 2: GraphProxyAdmin2 Deployment** - Shared proxy administration for issuance contracts
-3. **Phase 3: ServiceQualityOracle Deployment** - Quality enforcement system
+3. **Phase 3: RewardsEligibilityOracle Deployment** - Eligibility enforcement system
 4. **Phase 4: IssuanceAllocator Deployment** - Token distribution system

+**TODO:** Most of the detailed workflows in this document describe future implementation, not current capabilities.

 ## 📋 **Prerequisites**